llm-workflow-engine/llm-workflow-engine/README.md

-# ChatGPT Python Wrapper
+# ChatGPT Wrapper

-ChatGPT Wrapper is an open-source tool that lets you use ChatGPT programmably in Python or the terminal using Playwright.
+ChatGPT Wrapper is an open-source tool unofficial API that lets you interact with ChatGPT in Python and from Terminal.

 ## Highlights